-- Maintenance of at least the 2005 level of recreational sampling of individual lengths through the Marine Recreational Fisheries Statistics Survey; - Collection of six individual fish lengths for each metric ton of weakfish landed commercially;

-• Collection of three individual fish ages for each metric ton of total weakfish landed, with a maximum of 1000 ages annually per state.
+- Maintenance of at least the 2005 level of recreational sampling of individual lengths through the Marine Recreational Fisheries Statistics Survey; - Collection of six individual fish lengths for each metric ton of weakfish landed commercially; - Collection of three individual fish ages for each metric ton of total weakfish landed, with a maximum of 1000 ages annually per state.

-Table 8 provides the otolith and length collection requirements for 2008.
-These are based on the best available 2008 landings data provided to the Commission by the NMFS and the states.
-Table 8 also provides the number of otoliths and lengths collected by the states in 2008.
-Three states did not fulfill the requirements of Addendum I: Rhode Island (otoliths and lengths), New York (otoliths), and New Jersey (otoliths).
+Table 8 provides the otolith and length collection requirements for 2009.
+These are based on the best available 2009 landings data provided to the Commission by the NMFS and the states.
+Table 8 also provides the number of otoliths and lengths collected by the states in 2009.
+Four states did not fulfill the requirements of Addendum I: Rhode Island (otoliths and lengths), New York (otoliths and lengths), Delaware (otoliths and lengths), and North Carolina (otoliths).
 The states report funding issues, personnel shortages, and limited landings as the causes for inadequate sample numbers.

 Addendum I specifies that if the Board determines that a state has not successfully implemented the required biological sampling program the state will be prohibited from harvesting weakfish until it develops, and the Board approves, a plan to collect the required samples the following year.
-Each state has submitted a sampling plan for 2009 that has been approved by the Board.
+Each state has submitted a sampling plan for 2010 that has been approved by the Board.
 The Board may also choose to forward a recommendation of non-compliance to the Policy Board for consideration.

-The Board did not recommend finding any states out of compliance on February 2, 2010.
+The Board did not recommend finding any states out of compliance on March 22, 2011.